-The Centers for Disease Control and Prevention (CDC) in their Adverse Childhood Experiences (ACE) study describes ACEs as “potentially traumatic events that occur in childhood (0 – 17 years old).”
+The Centers for Disease Control and Prevention (CDC) in its Adverse Childhood Experiences (ACE) study describes ACEs as “potentially traumatic events that occur in childhood (0 – 17 years old).”
 These events include experiencing violence, abuse of any kind and neglect.
 A traumatic event of violence or abuse may not happen directly to the child; it could be witnessed as well.

 The CDC also recognizes an environment that undermines a child’s safety, stability and bonding as contributing to ACE potential.
 This includes growing up in a household where drug or alcohol abuse is present, mental illness exists in the family, or instability from parental separation or incarceration is a part of the child’s life.